 5. Chemical resistance

 Glass has significantly better chemical resistance compared to plastics in general.
-Without a coating agent, polycarbonate doesn’t withstand strong acids, and weak alkaline substances can cloud its surface.
-When hard coating polycarbonate sheets, the coating agents improve the materials’ chemical resistance making it a suitable material for applications that require decent chemical resistance.
-However, hard coated polycarbonate should be cleaned according to the correct cleaning instructions in order to maintain its good properties.
+Without a coating agent polycarbonate doesn’t withstand strong acids, and weak alkaline substances can cloud its surface.
+With hard-coated polycarbonate sheets, the coating agents improve the materials’ chemical resistance making it suitable for applications that require decent chemical resistance.
+However, hard-coated polycarbonate should be cleaned according to the correct cleaning instructions to maintain its good properties.

 In general hard coating improves significantly the properties of polycarbonate making it a long-lasting solution.
-If you are looking for a transparent material that has excellent impact resistance, low weight, and high light transmission, polycarbonate is the right material for your application.
+If you are looking for a transparent material with excellent impact resistance, low weight, and high light transmission, polycarbonate is the right choice for your application.

 Read more